jsb7131/glasgow/README.md

 ### 🧠 Why This Setup?

 - The Docker container benchmarks **all 57 inputs in parallel** via an internal thread pool, inside the VM.
-- Although it's possible to escape the Docker and a VM / exploit kernel vulnerabilities, you would ideally run any other system component on a separate machine altogether than the one that is running this VM -> and the attack vector would become enormously convoluted, greatly lowering the risk of an exploit.
+- Although it's possible to escape the Docker and a VM / exploit kernel vulnerabilities, you would ideally run any other system component on a separate machine altogether than the one that is running this VM -> and the attack vector would become very convoluted, greatly lowering the risk of an exploit.
 - If a submission crashes, runs too long, or errors out, it happens in a single place and could get reported in a monitoring system immediately.
 - Note: There is another technology out there called 'gVisor' that could be used in conjunction with this for even more security (https://gvisor.dev)